mtplr/blacomcalc/README.md

-A simple Computational Chemistry script written in Python to calculate bond lengths, BLA value (Bond Length Alternation), center of masses (CoM) , distances between center of masses and bond angles of the given molecules and bonds (in `atoms_list` file), starting from a standard `.xyz` file.
+A simple Computational Chemistry script written in Python to calculate bond lengths, BLA value (Bond Length Alternation), center of masses (CoM) , distances between center of masses and bond angles of the given molecules and bonds (in `input_file` file), starting from a standard `.xyz` file.

 Also, for every molecule, it creates a BLA.dat file that can be plotted with e.g. Gnuplot.

+Please, read carefully how to properly create the input file [here](#input-file).

+## Credits

+Author: (c) Matteo Paolieri, University of Cologne, 2020, `matpaolieri(at)gmail.com`

+Special thanks for critics and suggestions to: Daniele Fazzi, Nora Gildemeister, Ludovico Pavesi

+License: MIT (see LICENSE)

 ## Features

 * It calculates every bond length distance between the inserted atoms, for the given molecule(s)

-* It calculates the BLA according to the definition: the used formula is the average of single bond distances minus the average of double bonds
+* It calculates the BLA according to the definition: the used formula is the average of single bond distances minus the average of double bonds.
+It is also possible to average specific bonds defined by the user.

 * It creates a BLA.dat file for every molecule that can be plotted with Gnuplot, as e.g. `BLA-1.dat` an so on